MatFar88/grangers/README.md

 - "Granger.conditional", performing the calculation of the conditional Granger-causality spectrum;
 - "Granger.inference.unconditional", performing boostrap inference on the unconditional Granger-causality spectrum;
 - "Granger.inference.conditional", performing boostrap inference on the conditional Granger-causality spectrum;
-- "Granger.inference.difference", performing boostrap inference on the difference between an unconditional and a conditional Granger-causality spectrum;
 - "bc_test_uncond", performing the parametric test of Breitung and Candelon (2006) on the unconditional Granger-causality spectrum;
 - "bc_test_cond", performing the parametric test of Breitung and Candelon (2006) on the conditional Granger-causality spectrum.